 Soft Skills

-In addition to technical knowledge and other hard skills Financial Analysts should have, the following soft skills play an integral role in their jobs:
+In addition to technical knowledge and other hard skills that Financial Analysts should have, the following soft skills play an integral role in their jobs:

 Critical Thinking